TroyeXu/dogfriend/README.md

 The project now includes canonical and hreflang links, robots.txt, and automatic sitemap generation.
 The home page also provides basic JSON-LD structured data.

+### Additional SEO Features

+- A global `BreadcrumbList` JSON-LD is injected on every page for better indexing.
+- The **services** page outputs a `BreadcrumbList` and multiple `Service` objects in JSON-LD so that search engines better understand available care options.
+- The **about** and **contact** pages include dedicated JSON-LD descriptions.
+- Images use native lazy-loading to improve performance and Core Web Vitals.
+- The **resources** page now outputs a `FAQPage` schema for its frequently asked questions.
+- The **reviews** page includes `AggregateRating` and individual review data in JSON-LD.
+- The **pricing** page exposes an `OfferCatalog` structured data block with each plan's price.
+- The default layout preconnects to Google Fonts for faster font loading.